Step into our city’s past Hand-drawn 1884 map captures Winnipeg at moment when frontier hadn’t fully given way to a metropolis

 Once prominent new buildings of an optimistic city, they will become fragments of its civic memory.

-Boats steam past St. Boniface, seen at lower left.
+Boats steam past St. Boniface, at bottom.

-Boats steam past St. Boniface, seen at lower left.
+Boats steam past St. Boniface, at bottom.

 You reach Main Street and look for Fort Garry, a name known across the Dominion, a pivotal site in the history of the Canadian West, playing a central role in the Red River Resistance led by Louis Riel, which paved the way for Manitoba’s entry into Confederation.